Old Fashioned Oatmeal Cookies With Vanilla And Cinnamon: A Classic Recipe for the Ages

 In a separate bowl add flour, cinnamon, baking powder, baking soda, and salt.
 Mix ingredients together until well combined.

 Add flour mixture into creamed mixture and blend together thoroughly.
+Stir in oats.

 Chill batter for 20 minutes (optional).
 Preheat oven to 375 degrees and prepare your baking sheet.
 Grease baking sheet, or use nonstick foil, parchment paper, or a Silpat liner.